theScrabi/OCBookmarks/README.md

 based on the new [REST API](https://github.com/nextcloud/bookmarks/#rest-api) that was introduced by Bookmarks version [0.10.1](https://github.com/nextcloud/bookmarks/releases/tag/v0.10.1)

-*ATTENTION*: The app is only available for Nextcloud so far, because v0.10.1 of Bookmarks is only available for Nextcloud so far.
+*ATTENTION*: The app is only available for Nextcloud so far, because v0.10.1 of Bookmarks is not yet available for ownCloud at the moment.
 As soon as this version is available for ownCloud, there will also be an ownCloud version of the app.

 [<img src="assets/nx/screenshots/shot1.png" width="160px>">](assets/nx/screenshots/shot1.png)